 Reaching listeners across the globe is a major career goal for many artists.
 From touring and showcasing to sales to streaming and sync placements, breaking past Canadian borders can seem like an impossible task.
 What does it take to be considered "export-ready"?
 What are the leading social media platforms and digital strategies that engage fans in other markets?
 What are labels, agents, and managers from other countries looking for when working with an international act?
 What are the pieces that should be in place, the numbers that should be reached, and the targets that should be met?
 Join us for a two-part session with international industry experts to learn about digital strategies and how to ready your music for the global market.

-Dark Night (Live at The Park Theatre 2018) by Apollo Suns
+Silver Gloves - Live at The Park Theatre by Apollo Suns

 Young Hearts Fail by Amadians